spiker00t/ctf-writeups/2024/fcsc/ptsd/README.md

   05 0001 04 41 046A32D[...]ED26
   [N][ C ][T][L][     data     ]
   ```
-- Some packets just carry the byte "01", they are probably acknowledgement (ACK) packets.
+- Some packets just carry the byte "01", they are probably
+  acknowledgement (ACK) packets.

-This can be verified looking at the code of the functions `recv_*` and `send_*` which we will dissect later.
-Moreover, for each client, the "packet counter" is stored at "key + 3", which is loaded from the "XXXX" parts of the file `keys.db`.
+This can be verified looking at the code of the functions `recv_*` and
+`send_*` which we will dissect later.
+Moreover, for each client, the
+"packet counter" is stored at `key + 3`, which is loaded from the
+"XXXX" parts of the file `keys.db`.

 #### Elliptic Curve Diffie-Hellman (ECDH) key agreement

-The first exchanged messages consist in a basic Elliptic Curve Diffie-Hellman (ECDH) key agreement.
+The first exchanged messages consist in a basic Elliptic Curve
+Diffie-Hellman (ECDH) key agreement.
 To sum up:
-- The server generates a private/public key pair (functions `gen_keypair` and `retrieve_pub_server`)
+- The server generates a private/public key pair (functions
+  `gen_keypair` and `retrieve_pub_server`)
-- The server sends its public key and waits for an ACK from the client (functions `send_pub` and `recv_ack`)
+- The server sends its public key and waits for an ACK from the client
+  (functions `send_pub` and `recv_ack`)
-- The client sends back its public key to the server, the server replies with an ACK (functions `recv_pub` and `send_ack`)
+- The client sends back its public key to the server, the server
+  replies with an ACK (functions `recv_pub` and `send_ack`)
-- Both derive the same shared secret: the server derives the secret from its private key and the public key of the client, and the client derives it from its private key and the public key of the server (server-side functions `retrieve_pub_client` and `derive_skey`).
+- Both derive the same shared secret: the server derives the secret
+  from its private key and the public key of the client, and the
+  client derives it from its private key and the public key of the
+  server (server-side functions `retrieve_pub_client` and
+  `derive_skey`).
-- They both derive the same AES key to exchange encrypted messages (function `derive_skey`).
+- They both derive the same AES key to exchange encrypted messages
+  (function `derive_skey`).

-If we look at the code of the function `gen_keypair` called at the beginning, we can know that the elliptic curve used is `SECP256R1`, also known as `prime256v1`, which corresponds to `nid = 415` in `EVP_PKEY_CTX_set_ec_paramgen_curve_nid`. (https://source.chromium.org/chromium/chromium/src/+/main:third_party/boringssl/src/include/openssl/nid.h)
+If we look at the code of the function `gen_keypair` called at the
+beginning, we can know that the elliptic curve used is `SECP256R1`,
+also known as `prime256v1`, which corresponds to `nid = 415` in
+`EVP_PKEY_CTX_set_ec_paramgen_curve_nid`. (https://source.chromium.org/chromium/chromium/src/+/main:third_party/boringssl/src/include/openssl/nid.h)

 ```c
 v4 = EVP_PKEY_CTX_new_id(408LL, 0LL);